open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 shape as GO Feature Flag's one engine in several hosts, except these are separate reimplementations — which should make divergence *more* likely.

-**They do not diverge.** Byte-identical results: same 31 passes, same 2 failures, same 19 skips, same reasons — including all four of the evaluation-context and targeting scenarios.
+**They do not diverge.** Byte-identical results: same 43 passes, same 2 failures, same 20 skips, same reasons — including all four of the evaluation-context and targeting scenarios.
 A negative result from a test designed to find divergence, worth re-running when the Java and JS adoptions exist.

 ## Why the 2 fail

-Reading `float-flag` as a **string** returns `"0.5"` rather than `TYPE_MISMATCH`, and `object-flag` as a string returns the raw JSON text.
+`integral-float-flag` requested as an **integer** resolves to the code default, and a targeting rule that does **not** match still reports `TARGETING_MATCH`.
+Both are under `KnownDeviation` entries in [`tck_test.go`](tck_test.go): the first is the two numeric accessors disagreeing about the wire type, the second is a real provider defect that `@standard-reasons` is what made visible.

-Neither is a provider bug.
-Flagsmith's `feature_state_value` is natively boolean, integer or string — no float type, no object type — so on this backend both genuinely *are* strings, and asking for them as strings is a correct request that correctly succeeds.
-The scenario assumes the backend's type system distinguishes them.
+Two other failures stood here until spec `d47a66eb` and are now **skips**: `float-flag` read as a string returned `"0.5"`, and `object-flag` returned its raw JSON text.
+Neither was a provider bug — Flagsmith's `feature_state_value` is natively boolean, integer or string, so on this backend both genuinely *are* strings and asking for them as strings is a correct request that correctly succeeds.

-Unlike the variant case there is no capability to withhold here, and inventing one looks wrong: the type-mismatch matrix is testing something real, and Flagsmith simply cannot express half of it.
+That was recorded as an open question for the suite, and the suite has answered it: those rows moved behind `@string-typing`, which this adoption withholds.

-Recorded as an open question rather than declared solved.
+**The withholding costs two honest passes, and that is worth knowing.** `boolean-flag` and `integer-flag` read as strings *do* report `TYPE_MISMATCH`, because those types really are native to `feature_state_value` — so Flagsmith is partially typed rather than untyped.
+The three scalar rows are a single `Examples` table, so there is no way to claim the two that hold and skip the one that cannot.
+Declaring the tag instead was measured: 16 skips and 4 failures rather than 20 and 2, with the two extra failures needing deviation entries for behaviour no numbered requirement asks for — which is the misattribution Appendix F's rules for declaring exist to stop.
+Withheld is the accurate report; a finer capability would be a better one.

 ## Capabilities